karpit0499/hate-speech-adv/README.md

 - **Cloud SQL** (the n8n twin's Postgres instance), and
 - any Cloud Run service kept warm with `--min-instances=1` (the n8n service).

-Both are single-digit €/month.
+Both are single-digit €/month, and both disappear when n8n is removed (Roadmap item 5).
 The ingestion API, the code worker, and Pub/Sub all scale to zero on their own and cost nothing idle.
 Run `terraform destroy` — or scale n8n to zero (`gcloud run services update n8n --region europe-west3 --min-instances 0`) — between demos, and rebuild in minutes.

 ---